 Sweden prides itself on a laid-back atmosphere with modern comforts and a long ski season stretching from November to May.
 With excellent snow reliability, state-of-the-art lift systems, and uncrowded pistes, people of all abilities can enjoy skiing in Sweden.
 Even during peak weeks like Christmas and Half Term, you’ll enjoy maximum ski time with minimal queues.

-Spend your days carving perfectly groomed slopes – some even offer night skiing – and return to cosy accommodation feeling completely fulfilled.
+Spend your days carving perfectly groomed slopes – some resorts even offer night skiing – and return to cosy accommodation feeling completely fulfilled.
 Many resorts are just a short transfer from the airport and provide ski-in ski-out access, flexible stays, and welcoming hotels for families and groups.

 Beyond the slopes, Sweden is a true winter wonderland.
 Enjoy husky sledding, ice fishing, or snowmobiling through enchanting forests.
 The Swedish gastronomical roots go back to the Viking times – smoking and salting being one of their typical methods of cooking, with dishes prepared using fresh and seasonal ingredients.
 For added variety, day trips to Stockholm or Gothenburg are easy to arrange from many ski areas.